-Tea polysaccharide is a compound nutrient fact in oolong tea, which formed in the fermentation process.
-Although black tea is fermented tea too, due to the high fermentation(black tea is completed-fermentation tea), the tea polysaccharide content in black tea is much lower than oolong tea.
+Tea polysaccharide is a compound nutrient fact in Oolong tea, which is formed in the fermentation process.
+Although black tea is fermented tea too, due to the high fermentation(black tea is completed-fermentation tea), the tea polysaccharide content in black tea is much lower than Oolong tea.

-During the fermentation of oolong tea, most of the amino acids in fresh tea leaves switched into other substances.
-A part of amino acid transformed into the aromatic material, which made oolong tea got a strong scent; another part is preserved, which can be soluble in water, and forms the flavor of oolong tea.
+During Oolong tea’s fermentation, most of the amino acids in fresh tea leaves switched to other substances.
+A part of amino acid is transformed into the aromatic material, which makes Oolong tea a strong scent; another part is preserved, which can be soluble in water and forms the fresh flavor of Oolong tea.

 Oolong tea is a kind of true tea, and it contents caffeine.
-The caffeine it contents is lower than green tea, because of some of the caffeine is lost during fermentation and baking.
-Caffeine has the function of refreshing the brain, and helping digestion, is a common nutrient of tea drinks.
+The caffeine it contains is lower than green tea because some caffeine is lost during fermentation and baking.
+Caffeine has the function of refreshing the brain, and digestion is a common nutrient of tea drinks.
 But take too much caffeine may cause insomnia.